lokeshkumar80/M.Tech_Thesis/README.md

 | Medium (ML) | 769M | ML | 104.76% | 108.72% | 106.73% | 97.12% | 29.33% |

-Medium.en is the only configuration in the entire study that remains clean across every method tested, including the most aggressive combined setting (4-bit plus percentile clipping).
-Medium (ML), despite identical parameter count, collapses to total breakdown (WER exceeding 100%) at all four percentile-clipped bit-widths tested, and shows real degradation even under naive INT4 (29.33% WER, +15.54 pp) where Medium.en costs only +0.65 pp.
-Collapsed runs on Medium (ML) also took markedly longer to evaluate (5.5-7 hours versus approximately 110 minutes for Medium.en's clean runs at the same settings), and manual inspection of the INT8-percentile prediction file confirmed 93.5% of the 3,972 test chunks showed mismatches with prediction lengths running to 4,310 characters -- the same repetition-loop generation pathology documented on the Small models (92.9-96.6% mismatch rates there), not a distinct failure mode.
+Medium.en is the only configuration in the entire study that remains clean across all 14 methods tested, including the most aggressive combined setting (4-bit plus percentile clipping).
+Medium (ML), despite identical parameter count, collapses to total breakdown (WER exceeding 100%) at all four percentile-clipped bit-widths tested, and shows real degradation even under naive INT4 (29.33% WER, +15.54 pp) where Medium.en costs only +0.65 pp. Collapsed runs on Medium (ML) also took markedly longer to evaluate (5.5-7 hours versus approximately 110 minutes for Medium.en's clean runs at the same settings), and manual inspection of the INT8-percentile prediction file confirmed 93.5% of chunks showed mismatches with prediction lengths running to 4,310 characters -- matching the repetition-loop pathology documented on the Small models (92.9-96.6% mismatch rates there).

-The revised conclusion: model capacity alone does not predict quantization robustness.
+The conclusion: model capacity alone does not predict quantization robustness.
 Robustness instead depends on the interaction between capacity and training specialization -- English-only training at sufficient scale (769M) provides a stability margin that neither a smaller English-only